vananhmai-DA/Financial-performance-dashboard-PowerBI/README.md

 ## 1. Project Context and Business Problem

-This project analyzes the 2023 financial performance of a sports and wellness-related retail company with three main business lines: **Sports equipment, Sportswear, and Nutrition and Food Supplements**.
+This project analyzes the **2023 financial performance** of a sports and wellness-related retail company with three business lines: **Sports equipment**, **Sportswear**, and **Nutrition and Food Supplements**.

-Although the company generated revenue throughout the year, total revenue alone does not fully reflect financial health.
-Profitability can be weakened by high expenses, inefficient business lines, or cost categories that put pressure on margins.
+Although the company generated revenue throughout the year, revenue alone does not fully reflect financial health.
+Profitability may be affected by high expenses, inefficient business lines, or cost categories that put pressure on margins.

-Using Power BI, this project goes beyond basic financial reporting to analyze how revenue is converted into profit across time, business lines, and major cost categories.
-The goal is to identify where profit is being created, where it is being reduced, and which areas should be prioritized for growth, cost optimization, or further review.
+This project examines how revenue is converted into profit across time, business lines, and major cost categories.
+The goal is to identify where profit is created, where it is reduced, and which areas should be prioritized for growth, optimization, or further review.

-The dashboard is designed to answer the following business questions:
+The dashboard is designed to answer five key business questions:

 - Is the company financially healthy overall?
 - How did revenue, expenses, and profit change over time?